Adirondack Trust Company

-Adirondack Trust Company is the largest independent community bank in Saratoga County, New York, USA.
+Adirondack Trust Company is the largest independent community bank in Saratoga County, New York, US.
 Adirondack Trust's 167 full-time employees own the company, which offers banking, loans, and investment services, along with insurance through its Amsure subsidiary.
 As of December 2020, the bank reported almost $1.5 billion in assets and over $1.3 billion in deposits across 13 branches.